stayradiated/cjs-rename/README.md

 ## Important Notes

-- This will only search through files with the `.js` extension.
+- This will only search through files with the `.js` and `.coffee` extensions.
 - It will ignore any `node_modules` folders.
-- It will currently not move any files.

 ## Todo